mlange-42/yarner/README.md

                                      [possible values: md, tex, html]

 ARGS:
     <input>...
-The input source file(s).
-If none are specified, uses 'path' -> 'files' from config file.
+The input source file(s) as glob pattern(s).
+If none are specified, uses 'path' -> 'files' from
+                  config file.

 SUBCOMMANDS:
     create    Creates a yarner project in the current directory